 Income bonds look very similar to preference shares with respect to the payment of regular dividends.
 So in both cases, if the income is not sufficient to pay, then the interest (for Income Bonds) or dividend (for Preference Shares) payment is not compulsory for the company.

 However, in preference shares, if the dividend is not paid in a particular year, then the unpaid dividend for that year will be accumulated.
 And paid in the subsequent year when there is a sufficient income.
 This is not the case with income Bond, and this is how they are different from each other.
 However, it is all about structuring an instrument because, after all, it is similar to an agreement between two parties, and it can be structured as per the convenience of the two.

 This type of Bond is very appropriate in times of financial crisis or when the company is undergoing a financial restructuring.
 It allows the company availability of easy capital in times of uncertainty and crisis without any obligation for regular payment of interest.
 Of course, investors should be convinced to subscribe.
 The direct benefit of this bond is that it can prevent a company from bankruptcy.

-Due to this typical nature of the Income Bonds where interest payment certainty is not there and is generally issued by companies having solvency issues, these are a rare occurrence and are not regularly issued and available.
+Due to the typical nature of the Income Bonds, where interest payment certainty is not there and is generally issued by companies having solvency issues.
+These are rare and not regularly issued and are available.

 NSI Income Bonds

-NSandI is a UK based saving organization working for getting cost-effective funds to the government from the public.
-Income bonds are one of the many saving products of NSI that are offered to the public.
+NSandI is a UK-based saving organization working on getting cost-effective funds to the government from the public.
+Income bonds are one of the many saving products of NSI offered to the public.

 NSI income bonds are accessible to a person aged 16 or more.
 The interest rate on the bonds is variable and can increase or decrease depending on the reference rate change by the Bank of England base rate.
 The investment can range between 500 pounds to 1 million pounds.
 The best income bond funds offered by NSI can be accessed from their website.